William Cowger: Member of the U.S. House of Representatives

-Cowger was born in Hastings, Nebraska.
-He moved to Louisville, Kentucky to study political science at the University of Louisville.
-After other graduate work and military service in World War II, he returned to Louisville and became president of a mortgage loan company.
-In 1961, Cowger was elected mayor of Louisville for a single four-year term.
-(State law at the time did not allow him to seek re-election.)
-Cowger was then elected to the United States House of Representatives in 1966 and served in the House of Representatives from January 3, 1967, to January 3, 1971.
-Cowger voted in favor of the Civil Rights Act of 1968.
+Cowger was elected to the United States House of Representatives in 1966.
+He was re-elected in 1968, and served in the House of Representatives from January 3, 1967, to January 3, 1971.
+As a congressman, he voted in favor of the Civil Rights Act of 1968.
 Cowger unsuccessfully sought re-election in 1970 while dealing with a fatal illness, but was defeated by Democrat Romano Mazzoli.
-After his defeat, Cowger returned to his mortgage business in Louisville and died less than one year after.
-He is buried in Cave Hill Cemetery in Louisville.